-The Election Integrity Action Circle has had a rich history of impact, including a campaign in October of 2006 combating voter fraud that raised $250,000 in less than a month.
-Called “Count Hackula,” after the fictional character used in the non-partisan ad campaign, the effort impacted some of the most hotly contested races in the country and was one of the most popular strategies undertaken by WDN.
+The Election Integrity Circle has had a rich history of impact, including a campaign in October of 2006 combating voter fraud that raised $250,000 in less than a month.
+Called “Count Hackula,” after the fictional character used in the non-partisan ad campaign, the effort impacted some of the most hotly contested races in the country.

-The Circle’s 2012 educational activities focused on voter protection work, a series of calls on the Rising American Electorate, and funding strategies to address gaps in civic engagement and election integrity efforts.
+The Circle’s educational activities have focused on voter protection work, a series of calls on the Rising American Electorate, and funding strategies to address gaps in civic engagement and election integrity efforts.

 The Circle leveraged not only the philanthropic resources of WDN members, but their experience, expertise, and relationships as well, with the goal of helping to build long-term Election Integrity infrastructure, and thus strengthen the progressive movement.